nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 import { ng, init } from "@ng-org/web";
 import { initNg } from "@ng-org/orm";

-await init(
+// Call init as early as possible (e.g. in the header of your `index.html`).
+// If your app is not running in an iframe, it will redirect you to log in with your wallet.
+// In that case, there is no need to render the rest of the app. await init(
     async (event) => {
         // The ORM needs to have access to ng,